Biological Sciences

 Fees: Yes.

-Study of the human skeleton, including osteology and bone detail, biological variation, animal skeletal comparisons, pathology, forensics, and proper handling of human skeletal material.
-Laboratory emphasizes analysis and identification of human skeletal material.
-Three lectures and one two-hour laboratory per week.
+Study of the human skeleton, including osteology and bone detail, biological variation, animal skeletal comparisons, pathology, forensics, and proper handling, analysis, and identification of human skeletal material.

 Prerequisites: BIOL 209/BIOL 209L.